dylan-lang/opendylan/documentation/library-reference/source/dylan/finalization.rst

     on some objects after they are no longer in use and before their memory can be recycled.
 These actions are known as finalization or termination.

-    A common use of finalization is to release a resource when the corresponding "proxy" object dies.
-For example, an open file might be represented by a stream object.
-When the stream object has no references and can be collected, it is certain that the file is no longer in use by the [application] and can be closed.
+A common use of finalization is to release a resource when the corresponding "proxy" object dies, if the proxy object has indefinite extent and therefore more predictable tools like ``block () ... cleanup ... end`` won't work.

-Finalization is also commonly required when interfacing Dylan code with foreign code that does not have automatic memory management.
-If an interface involves a Dylan object that references a foreign object, it may be necessary to free the memory resources of the foreign object when the Dylan object is reclaimed.
+For example, when interfacing Dylan code with foreign code that does not have automatic memory management, if an interface involves a Dylan object that references a foreign object it may be necessary to free the memory resources of the foreign object when the Dylan object is reclaimed.

 How the finalization interface works
 ====================================